-Zucchini is one of those vegetables that really operate like a bit of a flavour sponge.
+Zucchini is one of those vegetables that operates like a bit of a flavour sponge.
 It’s super mild by itself, so can handle being mixed with strong, punchy flavours.
-This recipe really takes advantage of that!
+This recipe takes advantage of that.

 There are only a handful of easy-to-find ingredients that go into this lovely salad.